Skip to main content

 View of the imported spaces

-You can click on the model to open the information panel on the right, and then click on Open to open its view.
+In this first example, there is only one geometry iteration of the space, visible in the information panel on the right.
+You can then click on Open to open its view.

 Model view